Skip to main content

 Families who have spent decades together still have so many stories that have never been told.

-These stories are not secret, but they’re remained hidden because no one thought to ask.
-It’s all about asking the right questions to unlock all those untold stories, which is where The Family Story Game can help.
+These stories aren’t secret, they’ve simply stayed hidden because no one thought to ask.
+It comes down to asking the right questions to unlock all those untold stories, which is exactly where the Family Story Game helps.

 A senior couple with so many family stories yet to share.